How to install a cooktop

 Kitchen Island Cooktop or Range: Which Is Best?
 Installing or updating a kitchen island?
 Learn about the benefits of a kitchen island with a range or cooktop so you can choose the right option.

 What Is an Induction Cooktop and How Does It Work?
-What is induction, and how is it different from electric cooktops?
-Learn more about induction cooktops, including benefits, with this exclusive guide from Whirlpool.
+Learn more about the benefits of induction cooktops, how to use them and how they differ from other types of cooktops with this comprehensive guide from Whirlpool brand.